jarvisteach/appJar/docs/mkdocs/docs/specialCharacters.md

 ---
 Different platforms will (potentially) display these characters in different ways...
 As you can see in the music example, for some reason, the PLAY character doesn't display like the other characters...

+There is also an issue with Python GUIs in general, where they can't actually (yet) display all of the different Unicode characters.
+If the character has more than 4 digits in its code, it probably won't work.
+You may even get an error similar to: `character is above the range (U+0000-U+FFFF) allowed by Tcl`
 So, make sure you test them!

 ###Easter Egg